Aufiero/circRNAprofiler/README.md

 Installation
 ------------

-You can install circRNAprofiler using:
+You can install circRNAprofiler from Bioconductor using:

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))